cramosp/dbugger-game/README.md

 ## FUTURE Improvement

 [X] Sounds.
-[X] Make it available for mobiles and tablets (including the arrow keys and spacebar on screen).
+[ ] Adapt it for mobiles and tablets properly.